Tutorial for Linear Dimensions¶

 msp.add_line((0, 0), (3, 0))

-# Additional processing of the dimension line could happen between adding and
+# Additional processing of the DIMENSION entity could happen between adding

 dim.render()